souenzzo/graal/docs/reference-manual/native-image/guides/debug-native-executables-with-gnu.md

 - using the standard Linux GNU Debugger (GDB);
 - using the built-in Java debugging in VS Code enabled with the [GraalVM Tools for Java extension](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm).

-In this guide you will learn how to debug a Java application running as a native executable using the GNU Debugger.
+In this guide you will learn how to debug a native executable using the GNU Debugger.
-To learn how to debug native executables in VS Code, check [this guide](../../../tools/vscode/graalvm/native-image-debugging.md).
+To learn how to debug a native executable using VS Code, check [this guide](../../../tools/vscode/graalvm/native-image-debugging.md).

 > Note: Native Image debugging currently works on Linux with initial support for macOS.
 The feature is experimental.

 ## Run a Demo

-To build a native executable with debug information, provide the `-g` option to the `native-image` builder.
+To build a native executable with debug information, provide the `-g` command-line option to the `native-image` builder.
-This is enough to enable source-level debugging, and the debugger (GDB) then correlates machine instructions with specific source lines in Java files.
+This will enable source-level debugging, and the debugger (GDB) then correlates machine instructions with specific source lines in Java files.

-### Prerequisities
+### Prerequisites

 - Linux AMD64
 - GNU Debugger (GDB) 10.1 or higher

-Follow the steps to test debugging a Java application running as a native executable with GDB.
+Follow the steps to test debugging a native executable with GDB.
 The below workflow is know to work on Linux OS with GDB 10.1.

 1. Save the following code to the file named _GDBDemo.java_.

-2. Compile with the Graal compiler and generate a native executable with debug information:
+2. Compile it and generate a native executable with debug information:

     ```shell
     $JAVA_HOME/bin/javac JFRDemo.java